Ghasak/gdotfiles/README.md

 stow . --verbose=1
 ```

-- To remove any stow symlink and rest to default (no symlink)
+- To remove any stow symlink and rest to default (no symlink).

 ```
 stow -D .